 Today, I see how listening to my gut and intuition has always served me.
 Seeing how I was able to save my authenticity, my values and my integrity, I can only reiterate on how letting go is not easy, but it is definitely worth the effort.
 Making place for self-love and listening to my needs helped me heal, it made me accept that things did not go a certain way and offered me the mental clarity I needed to move on.

 Despite everything, I am grateful to have experienced this relationship.
 Because every time you fall down, you can choose to be your own hero and rise again.

 Since this happened, I have accepted help from friends and family around me.
 Thanks to my employer, I was also able to take some personal time.
 The COVID-19 restrictions and social-distancing made this period particularly difficult and I am so grateful to be well surrounded.
-Reaching out for support helped me retrieved myself, and today I feel great.
+Reaching out for support helped me retrieved myself, and today I am doing okay.

-Asking for help can look like a message to someone close to you, a friend, a sibling, a neighbor, a specialist, even a phone call to a help line — you are not alone.
+Asking for help can look like a message to someone close to you, a friend, a sibling, a neighbour, a specialist, even a phone call to a help line — you are not alone.
 If you are in need of support or clarity related to domestic violence and/or manipulation, I hope these local resources can help you: